 WHEREAS, Customer (either an individual or an entity) desires the use of CropTrak web and mobile software application products and services;

-WHEREAS, Customer desires to have Vendor provide Cloud hosted SaaS and Cloud connected mobile software products; and
+WHEREAS, Customer desires to have Vendor provide certain Vendor Software and Services; ; and

-WHEREAS, Vendor and Customer desire to enter into this Agreement defining their respective rights and responsibilities and memorializing the terms and conditions pursuant to which Vendor will provide to Customer the Services for a fee.
+WHEREAS, Vendor and Customer desire to enter into this Agreement defining their respective rights and responsibilities and memorializing the terms and conditions pursuant to which Vendor will provide to Customer the Vendor Software and Services for a fee.

 NOW, THEREFORE, in consideration of the mutual promises and agreements contained herein, the parties intending to be legally bound hereby agree as follows:

 - “SaaS” is an acronym for “Software As A Service” and means the combined cloud hosted and connected Vendor Software and support services provided in this Agreement.

 - “SaaS Materials” shall mean the written materials relating to the operation and use of the Vendor Software including, but not limited to, user manuals, user guides, technical manuals, release notes, and online help files and videos regarding use of the Vendor Software provided as part of the Service, and any other materials prepared in connection with any Vendor Software modification, correction, or enhancement, and shall include any updated versions of aaS Materials as may be provided by Vendor from time to time (1) in the course of providing the Service; (2) as part of an online tutorials or help files and videos provided with the Service; or (3) in the course of providing web seminars in which Customer or Customer’s Users enroll.